-We forecast TMG's balance after capital accounts will remain positive over the next two years. with growth in revenue exceeding that in spending.
-We expect TMG's tax revenue to continue to increase.
-Factors supporting this are strong corporate-related tax revenue, robust employment and property prices, and higher local consumption tax revenue.
-On the other hand, TMG's expenditure is likely to continue rising as TMG pursues medium- to long-term initiatives such as supporting child rearing and elder care, accelerating decarbonization, and strengthening urban infrastructure to be more resilient to natural catastrophes.
+We forecast TMG's balance after capital accounts will remain positive over the next two years, with growth in revenue exceeding that in spending.
+We also predict its average operating margin for the five years from fiscal 2023 to fiscal 2027 will remain about 15%.
+We assume TMG's tax revenue will continue to increase.
+Factors supporting this are an increase in corporate-related tax revenue, robust employment and property prices, and higher local consumption tax revenue.
+TMG's expenditure is also likely to continue rising as TMG pursues medium- to longterm initiatives such as supporting child rearing and elder care, accelerating decarbonization, and strengthening urban infrastructure to be more resilient to natural catastrophes.